Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 Maine and states across the country have seen a significant drop in new cases in recent weeks.

-In early mid-January, Maine experienced many days when new cases exceeded 700 or 800 cases, although Wednesday’s seven-day average of 145 is still twice as high as in early November, and seven times higher than in August.
-There were 91 people hospitalized nationwide with COVID-19 on Wednesday from a peak of 207 hospitalizations on January 13 with 24 of those 91 in critical care and nine connected to a ventilator.
+In early mid-January, Maine experienced many days when new cases exceeded 700 or 800 cases, although Wednesday’s seven-day average of 145 is still twice as high as in early November and seven times higher. than in August.
+There were 91 people hospitalized nationwide with COVID-19 on Wednesday from a peak of 207 hospitalizations on Jan.
+13 with 24 of those 91 in critical care and nine connected to a ventilator.

-But state and national public health officials are concerned about possible surges caused by more easily transmitted strains of the virus.
+But state and national public health officials are concerned about possible overvoltages caused by the more easily transmitted types of the virus.

 On Tuesday, the Maine CDC reported a second infection with a variant first identified in the UK, known as B.1.1.7, which the study shows is even more contagious.
 Across the country, there were 1,277 cases of the UK variant in 42 countries as of Tuesday, as well as more than 20 cases of other variants first documented in South Africa and Brazil.